lukibahr/stars/README.md

 ## Python

+- [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A hand-picked collection of the finest of resources for the most awesome of agents, Claude Code, the undisputed champion of coding companions, from the unstoppable team at Anthropic PBC.
+A delectable showcase of top tier skills, ambidextrous agents, scintillating status lines, top notch developer tooling, and also we have plugins
 - [sirkirby/unifi-mcp](https://github.com/sirkirby/unifi-mcp) - MCP servers for the UniFi suite of applications, Network, Protect, Access, and Drive
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - Automated Penetration Testing Agentic Framework Powered by Large Language Models
 - [GH05TCREW/pentestagent](https://github.com/GH05TCREW/pentestagent) - PentestAgent is an AI agent framework for black-box security testing, supporting bug bounty, red-team, and penetration testing workflows.